-- Information Technology focusses on using technology for a purpose.
+- Information Technology- Using technology for a purpose.

-- Digital Literacy promotes taking responsibility and the safe usage of technology.
+- Digital Literacy- Taking responsibility and the safe usage of technology.

 Every classroom has an Interactive Whiteboard and a Visualiser which are used as an integral part of lessons.
 In addition, there are at least 2 additional computers in each class

 There is a Computer Suite which each class is timetabled to use every week and a set of ipads is available for children to use in the classroom.
 Other resources include cameras, programmable toys and recordable microphones.
-Discovery Coding is used to support the teaching of programming.
+Scratch, alongside NCEE coding units are used to support the teaching of algorithms and programming.